 Creation → Israel → Jesus → Church Age → ↓ → Consummation →

 Let’s take each term one at a time.
 The arrows just symbolize one continuous flow of forward progress.
 They do not represent precise measurements of centuries or years.
 So the Church Age is the past two thousand years and could last for centuries past right now.
 That sequence reflects God’s Global Rescue Project–he wants humanity to know him and be in relationship with him. and rescue or save them from themselves, Satan, and the polluted world.
-What does the down arrow symbolize?
-Keep reading to find out.

 The Kingdom of God: